chilikasha/tinytools/README.md

 - [LICEcap](https://www.cockos.com/licecap/) - a lightweight free tool that can capture an area of your desktop and save to a `.GIF` file.
 You can move the screen capture frame while recording and also make a pause any time and then resume.

+- [QuickRecorder](https://lihaoyun6.github.io/quickrecorder/) - lightweight macOS app to record screens/windows/apps.
+With sound.

-- [Recut](https://getrecut.com/) automatically finds and cuts pauses and silence in videos.
+- [Recut](https://getrecut.com/) - automatically finds and cuts pauses and silence in videos.

 [`Table of contents`](#table-of-contents)